AnyFetch/developers.anyfetch.com/endpoints/frontend.md

 You will find here URLs to most services (all the `_url` keys).

-`provider_status` contains information about all the providers connected on this account and the date they sent datas for the last time.
+`provider_status` contains informations about all the providers connected on this account and the date they sent datas for the last time.

 > We recommend sending a `/update` right after retrieving this URL, to ensure all datas are up to date.